This post may include affiliate links. Thank you for your support.

 6. Serve: Transfer maple glazed brussels sprouts to a serving bowl or platter.
 Scatter shallots, hazelnuts, cranberries, and pecorino cheese over the brussels.
 Serve immediately and enjoy!

-Expert tips for best success!
+Follow these chef expert tips for best success!

 Obtaining a beautiful caramelized color on your crispy roasted brussels sprouts is super easy if you follow this handful of steps: